-Module name: Global Supply Chain Management
+Module Name: Global Supply Chain Management

-Provide the students with knowledge on designing, implementing and operating efficient supply chains.
-Additionally it will introduce the challenges and issues of global supply chain management.

-- 1. Identify the key issues that supply chain managers face and analyse the tools to help them make decisions; - 2.
-Demonstrate the nature, scope and role of supply chain management in (and between) organisations; - 3.
-Summarise the nature of different kinds of flows (e.g. information, money and materials) within the global supply chain; - 4.
-Critically evaluate how culture can affect global supplier relations and describe how supply chains performance can be enhanced in an international environment; - 5.
-Evaluate and analyse the practice of supply chain management in an organisation demonstrating the relevant theories and tools to analyse and solve supply chain management problems; - 6.
-Critically assess the solutions and recognise the limitations of theories and methods; - 7.
-Identify the importance of working in groups and present findings in different forms.
+Intended Learning Outcomes: 1.
+Identify the key issues that supply chain managers face and analyse the tools to help them make decisions;

+2. Demonstrate the nature, scope and role of supply chain management in (and between) organisations;

+3. Summarise the nature of different kinds of flows (e.g. information, money and materials) within the global supply chain;

+4. Critically evaluate how culture can affect global supplier relations and describe how supply chains performance can be enhanced in an international environment;

+5. Evaluate and analyse the practice of supply chain management in an organisation demonstrating the relevant theories and tools to analyse and solve supply chain management problems;

+6. Critically assess the solutions and recognise the limitations of theories and methods;

+7. Identify the importance of working in groups and present findings in different forms.

-The objective of this module is to provide the students with knowledge on designing, implementing and operating efficient supply chains.
+Module Content: The objective of this module is to provide the students with knowledge on designing, implementing and operating efficient supply chains.
 Additionally it will introduce the challenges and issues of global supply chain management.